rmetzler/bliki/wiki/java/kwargs.md

 * `foo(.x = 5, .y = 8, .z = 2)` - using `=` as the keyword binding feels more
   natural.
 Parameter names must be legal identifiers, which means the leading dot is unambiguous.
 This syntax is not legal anywhere right now (the dot always has a leading expression).
-The dot is a "namespace" symbol already.
+The dot is a “namespace” symbol already.

 To support this, the class file format will need to record the names of parameters, not just their order.
 This is a breaking change, and generated